Never let the fear of striking out get in your way. ~ George Herman “Babe” Ruth

 - Spot the warning signs.
 Are you holding back?
 Coming up with a list of excuses?
 Fixating on potential obstacles?

 - Clearly state your goals and avoid excuses.
-Don’t play the “what-if” and “if-only” game.
+Don’t play the “what-if” and “if-only” games.
 Instead of obsessing over potential hurdles or what could have gone better, identify factors within your control and manage them effectively.

 - Take control of negative emotions.
 It’s normal to feel disappointed, angry or frustrated when problems occur.
 Don’t beat yourself up as you experience these inevitable emotions.
 Shift your focus to what you can control.

 - Go for mastery.
 Self-handicapping usually kicks in when you’re trying to avoid negative feedback.
 Instead of worrying about colleagues’ reactions and criticisms, work toward mastering a domain that you value.
 By recognizing what matters to you, you’ll be motivated to move in the right direction.